lucylow/retinascan-ai/LOVABLE_SETUP.md

 After deployment:

 1. Upload a retinal fundus image
+2. Use the "Check API Health" button (visible on the main page) to verify backend connectivity
-2. Click "Analyze Image"
+3. Click "Analyze Image"
-3. The image is sent to Supabase Edge Function
+4. The image is sent to:
+   - **Backend API** (if `VITE_BACKEND_API_URL` is configured and accessible), OR
-4. Edge Function calls Lovable AI Gateway for analysis
+   - **Supabase Edge Function** (fallback, which calls Lovable AI Gateway)
 5. Results are displayed with severity classification and recommendations

+### Backend Health Check

+The frontend includes a health check component that:
+- Tests connectivity to your backend API
+- Verifies CORS configuration
+- Shows backend status and model information
+- Provides troubleshooting tips if connection fails

+If you see CORS errors, make sure your backend's `CORS_ORIGINS` environment variable includes your Lovable.dev deployment domain.

 ## Troubleshooting